MAGNET PATHWAYS AND THEME

 During their three elective periods students explore new areas of interest or study a particular area in depth.
 This allows students time to hone their talents or explore new areas of interest.
 Elective courses are offered on a yearlong, semester, and quarter basis; therefore, a student has the potential to take up to twelve different electives per year.

 Students who are identified by WCPSS as Academically and/or Intellectually Gifted (AIG) participate in the AIG Basics Program.
-AIG Basics places AIG students in core classes for language arts and/or mathematics and are grouped with other AIG identified students according to their individual qualifications.
-Moore Square teachers have received AIG training in order to implement differentiated instruction in language arts, mathematics, science, and social studies for AIG identified students.
+Our AIG students are mixed heterogeneously in their core classes.
+Moore Square teachers have received AIG training in order to implement differentiated instruction in language arts, mathematics, science, and social studies for our AIG identified students.
 All schools that offer the AIG basics theme offer it in conjunction with the GT magnet theme.

 MuseumsDynamic partnerships with local and state museums, government organizations, performing and cultural arts centers, as well as area businesses, offers students opportunities to deepen their knowledge and shape their future world.